|Interplanted lettuce, herbs, and flowers|

 Medium – 9 per square for 4 inch spacing

 Small – 16 per square for 3 inch spacing.

 Basically, you space them so that their neighbor’s leaves are just barely touching.
 With intensive planting, you will have to water more often.
 Another consideration to the planting is sun position and plant height.
 You want to be sure that sun lovers are not shaded by a taller plant.
 You can also plant those that appreciate some shade in the hotter months behind taller plants to extend the harvest.
+For veggies susceptible to fungal diseases like tomatoes and zucchini, just be sure they are getting good airflow.
+Plant them where they can be exposed to direct breezes like around the edge of the garden bed.
 Here is a link to average plant heights and root depths at maturity: Veggie plant height and root depth

 Lastly, crop rotation is considered key by many.
 Here is an easy way to think about crop rotation: Crop rotation made easy for small gardens